Do I Need Knee Surgery?

 Your knees take incredible strain and stress.
 The weight of much of your body rests on them, and your activity can be severely impaired if you have knee pain or an injury.
 A knee replacement surgery can strengthen your knee and reduce discomfort.

 If you experience knee pain when you walk or stand, come to the Noyes Knee Institute to find a solution.
 Dr. Frank R. Noyes, MD, can examine your knees, prescribe treatment, and perform knee surgery if necessary.
-We are the premier choice for knee treatment in Cincinnati, OH.
+We are the premier choice for knee treatment in Cincinnati, OH and other surrounding areas of Ohio, Michigan, Kentucky, and nationally.

 You might not be sure if your knee pain calls for surgery, which is why you should let a doctor examine it.
 Everyone experiences knee pain – from children to adults to geriatrics – but serious pain can indicate a larger problem.